ractf/code-ingest/docs/ingest.rst

 Under the :code:`tests/` directory, you can also find :code:`functionality_check.py` which can be used to test the server out in a hurry.
 It's poorly written but allows you to access the features.
-If you've installed this from pypi, just swap the filename with the :code:`ingest_tests` command, which should be available to you if pip has setup your :code:`PATH` correctly.
+If you've installed this using poetry venv and you're in the :code:`poetry shell`, just swap the filename with the :code:`ingest_tests` command, which should be available to you if poetry has setup your :code:`PATH` correctly.

 Run a basic functionality test of all the endpoints: